WaveBlocks/WaveBlocksND/doc/source/manual/performing_simulations.rst

     PlotWavepacketCoefficients.py
     PlotWavepacketCoefficientsStem.py

-Especially for higher dimensional wavepackets the other two scripts can give better visualizations:
+Especially for higher dimensional wave-packets the other two scripts can give better visualizations:

 ::